Clara Zetkin: Publications

 An example of a cover page of Die Gleichheit edited by Clara Zetkin from 1892 to 1917.

 Zetkin's literary involvement began in 1892 when she started editing and writing for the SDP women's newspaper, Die Gleichheit, which translates to Equality.
 Originally, the newspaper was titled Die Arbeiterin (The Woman Worker), however, its publications received little success.
 She edited this newspaper until 1917.
 Her publications aimed at mobilizing the female working class, which included workers and mothers, to adopt socialism and feminism.
 Which might seem contrary to Zetkin's adamant protest of being called a feminist.
 The topics covered ranged from female worker strikes in Germany, women's suffrage, and child labor.
 Under Zetkin's leadership, the newspaper grew forty-fold by 1910.

 In 1921, Clara Zetkin began to write for the communist periodical, Die Kommunistische Fraueninternationale.
 Her purpose in writing for the periodical was to convince women of the effectiveness of socialist reform thinking over capitalist thought.
 The published periodicals expanded globally and became a forum for communist women to hear about the lives of other communists.
 The periodical focused on the lives of women in Russia, which had experienced a successful communist revolution.
 As Zetkin subscribed to the communist model of reform, her writings continued to outline and advocate for women to join her in her adherence.
-Of the periodicals Zetkin produced and edited for, Die Kommunistische Fraueninternationale portrayed the most accuracy in her actual worldviews.
-The periodical rejected “bourgeois feminism,” which was not an outrageous claim for Zetkin and advocated for women to become workers in the proletarian state.
+Of the periodicals Zetkin produced and edited for, Die Kommunistische Fraueninternationale most accurately portrayed her actual worldviews.
+The periodical rejected “bourgeois feminism” (a position consistent with Zetkin’s views) and advocated for women to become workers in the proletarian state.

 Zetkin's published works began to be stalled during the rise of the Stalinist government in the early 1920s.
 Stalin's politics stunted and regressed much of the progress of the women's movement in the Soviet Union, returning the country to be based in conservative ideals.
 The May-June 1925 issue of Die Kommunistische Fraueninternationale was the last issue to ever be published.
 This was an appendage to the decision to move the International Women's Secretariat from Berlin back to Moscow.
 By April 1926, the International Women's Secretariat lost its independence and became absorbed into the Women's Section of the Comintern Executive.
 The rise of Stalin's bureaucracy in the Soviet Union dissolved the relationship the women's movement established with the government under the leadership of Lenin.